TALK TO A DESTINATION EXPERT

 Galapagos Island Seasons

 Being that the archipelago is located right along the equator, the Galapagos Islands are often mistakenly thought of as a tropical destination.
 Yes, the year-round temperatures are quite warm, however, the weather is not typical of the tropics.
-Understanding that there are two distinct seasons in the Galapagos is probably the best way to understand its climate.
+To determine the best time to travel and understand the climate better, it’s essential to know that there are two distinct seasons in the Galapagos.
 The Galapagos Islands’ two seasons are hot and dry.
 Here are some key features of each:

 - Higher precipitation and warmer temperatures